microsoft/azuredatastudio-postgresql/README.md

 `Install from VSIX...` option in the Extension view and installing a bundled release from our [Releases](https://github.com/Microsoft/sqlops-pgsql/releases) page.

 ## Support
 Support for this extension is provided on our [GitHub Issue Tracker].
-You can submit a [bug report], a [feature suggestion] or participate in [discussions].
+You can submit a [bug report], a [feature suggestion] or participate in discussions.

 ## Contributing to the Extension
 See the [developer documentation] for details on how to contribute to this extension.